 When trains derail, the level of damage to both property and human life is almost always catastrophic.
 Sadly, many derailments are preventable because nearly 29% of all derailments are caused by human error.
 The most common human error cause is inattention resulting in allowing the train to speed into a curve in the track, much like what happened in the 2013 Spanish train crash.
 These crashes are even more dangerous because they involve high speeds.
 A train traveling at 100 miles per hour has more than twice the amount of kinetic (moving) energy as a train traveling 70 miles per hour.

 If the investigation reveals human error was the cause of the crash, people injured in the crash have a legal right to monetary compensation for their injuries and pain and suffering.
-If you were injured in a derailment, it is important to contact a qualified personal injury attorney as soon as possible in order to preserve evidence.
+If you were injured in a derailment, it is important to contact our qualified train accident lawyers as soon as possible in order to preserve evidence.

 Our firm has settled many substantial train wreck cases including a settlement of $13.5 million for a train wreck death case, $4.6 million for a train wreck death case and a $2 million settlement in a train wreck child brain injury case.* *All Amounts listed are Net to Clients.
 Results obtained depend on the facts of each case.